godak9/Final_Project/README.md

 ## Running Project Code
 The requirements for the environment in which the project code was ran can be found in the [requirements.txt file](requirements.txt).

-## Selected Topic
-Experiencing a shark bite is considered a random occurrence [and, unfortunately, not often explainable](https://stories.uq.edu.au/contact-magazine/2019/fear-versus-reality/index.html).
-We want to dive deeper into the randomness of shark bites and explore the possibility of predicting shark bite fatalities with classifier models.
-To explore this question, we decided to compare machine learning models built using Python's Scikit-learn library.
 ### Reasons for Selecting Topic
 We found an interesting dataset on shark bite instances that is described further in the _Description of Data_ section below.
 Getting bit by a shark is a completely based fear becasue of its unpredictability and its potential lethality.
-We want to quell that fear in ourselves and others by narrowing down on factors involved in fatal bites so we can take more caution when we experience those factors in or around the ocean to decrease fatalities.
+Anyone would feel a sense of unease if they encountered a shark.
+Can we narrow down features frequently involved in fatal shark bites and predict our odds against these creatures using with machine learning?
 ### Questions to Answer
 #### Main Questions
 - Can we use machine learning models to predict fatal shark bites based on the where, when, how, and who features of the shark bite occurance?